Harold Robbins: Posthumously published novels credited to Robbins

 Works bearing Robbins name continued to appear after his death.
 The earliest three posthumous Harold Robbins novels (The Predators (1998), The Secret (2000) and Never Enough (2001) are generally thought to have been completed by ghostwriters, but may have been partially or even substantially based on completed work or notes written by Robbins.
 Junius Podrug has been identified as the uncredited ghostwriter of Sin City (2002) and Heat of Passion (2003).
-From 2004-2011, a series of novels credited to Harold Robbins and Junius Podrug appeared, although they are strictly the work of Podrug, writing in Robbins' style.
+From 2004 to 2011, a series of novels credited to Robbins and Podrug appeared, although they are strictly the work of Podrug, writing in Robbins's style.